 Nepal is a diverse country and the way Nepali is spoken in different regions may vary.
 The most important distinction you need to make in this case is who you are speaking to.

-But,when interacting with people coming from outside the valley or rural parts of Nepal knowing proper Nepali will be important.
-Understanding the differences in how these people sound their words and use tones will be helpful.
+When interacting with people from outside the valley or rural parts of Nepal, it might be difficult to hold a conversation with broken Nepali.
+Understanding the differences in how these people sound, their words, local slangs and tones will be helpful.

-As a learner it is important to establish why you are choosing to learn the language and who you plan to converse with.
+As a learner of Nepali language, it is important to establish why you are choosing to learn the language and who you plan to converse with.
 This understanding helps you determine how and what you should be learning.

 4. What Is Your Intention Behind Studying The Language?

-Is it to converse with new friends or family?
+Do you want to learn Nepali to have a conversation with new friends or family?
 Or to give you an advantage at work?

-Whatever the case maybe understanding your intentions behind why you want to learn the language can help you figure out HOW you want to learn it.
+Whatever the case maybe understanding your intentions behind why you want to learn Nepali can help you figure out HOW you want to learn it.

-For example : If your reason to learn Nepali is to make conversation with friends then learning Nepali slangs and more casual form of the language is enough.
+For example : If your reason to learn Nepali is to have conversations with friends, learning Nepali slangs and more casual form of the language is enough.

-Whereas, when learning it for professional use, expanding your vocabulary, knowing certain work terms in the language and understanding the professional tones when speaking is important.
+If you are learning it for professional use, expanding your vocabulary, knowing certain work-related terms and understanding the professional tone when speaking is important.

-Additionally, when you know why you are learning the language it will help you pick up on the non-verbal communicators that nepalese people use easily.
-In friendly conversations these communicators are more relaxed as opposed more professional exchanges.
+Additionally, when you know why you are learning the language it will help you pick up on the non-verbal communicators that people in Nepal use all the time.
+In friendly conversations these communicators are more relaxed as opposed to more professional exchanges.

 5. Gather Up Conventional & Unconventional Resources